-New Jersey Employer Obligations to Maintain and Report Records Required
+New Jersey Employer Obligations to Maintain and Report Records Poster Required

-The Employer Obligations to Maintain and Report Records is a general labor law poster poster by the New Jersey Department Of Labor and Workforce Development.
+The Employer Obligations to Maintain and Report Records is a labor law posters poster by the New Jersey Department Of Labor and Workforce Development.
 This is a mandatory posting for all employers in New Jersey, and businesses who fail to comply may be subject to fines or sanctions.

 This poster must be posted in a conspicuous place where all employees will see it.
 This poster describes the obligations that employers have to maintain and report records regarding wages, benefits, taxes and other contributions and assessments pursuant to state wage, benefit and tax laws.
 The size of this poster is 11 x 17".